Political thriller

 A political thriller is a thriller that is set against the backdrop of a political power struggle; high stakes and suspense are the core of the story.
-The genre often forces the audiences to consider and understand the importance of politics.
+The genre often forces the audience to consider and understand the importance of politics.
 The stakes in these stories are immense, and the fate of a country is often in the hands of one individual.
 Political corruption, organized crime, terrorism, and warfare are common themes.

 Political thrillers can be based on facts such as the assassination of John F. Kennedy or the Watergate Scandal.
 There is a strong overlap with the conspiracy thriller.